The SchoolsCompared Revision Guide 2022. Part 1. Top study secrets to score highly in examinations.

 Engage your senses

-“Our senses are alerted by anything that stimulates them and coloured post-it notes, pens, highlighters or different textures of paper can help spark all those neurons that will work harder to retain anything you are learning.”
+Upgrade your revision resources by using plenty of colour and texture to help alert and stimulate the sense – think coloured post-it notes, highlighters or even textured paper to help spark all those neurons that will work harder to retain anything you are learning.

 Take it one thing at a time